Nicos Nicolaides: Athens

 In 1907 Nicolaides left Cyprus for Athens.
 In his baggage he took with him his first literary exercises (in poetry and prose) written in formal katharevousa Greek.
 Several of them were to appear in the following year in the Athenian publication A.O.D.O.
-(Apo Ola dia Olous – In All Genders for All Readers).
+(Apo Ola dia Olous – From All for All).
 While in Athens he studied for six months at the Fine Arts Department of the Athens Polytechnic.
-At the same time he started writing to Galazio Louloudi (the Blue Flower) under the influence of Maurice Maeterlinck and the Symbolist movement, then spreading among contemporary dramatists.
+At the same time he started writing to Γαλάζιο Λουλούδι (the Blue Flower) under the influence of Maurice Maeterlinck and the Symbolist movement, then spreading among contemporary dramatists.
 Nicolaides was able to extend his experience of theatre (he had already had an introduction through attending performances given in Cyprus by visiting Athenian companies) when he became acquainted with Christomanos and theatrical circles in Athens.
 A few years later he would be lecturing on Ibsen.
 The art of theatre became for him a third career (literature being his prime interest and painting second), in which he engaged at various times throughout his life in various capacities—as author, researcher, producer, scene-painter, actor and even, on at least one occasion, accompanist.